diku-dk/futhark-website/blog/2016-04-20-futhark-and-pygame.rst

 In the previous blog post, Troels showed you how to use Futhark's PyOpenCL backend to generate PNG files with Python and NumPy.
 There was also a short mention of *interactive* examples built with PyGame.
-In this post I'll go into more detail with regards to the interactive examples, which have been developed by several people.
+In this blog post we will demonstrate how to add interactive visual interfaces to simulations implemented in Futhark.

 `PyGame <http://www.pygame.org/>`_ is a Python library for the SDL 1.2 graphics framework.
-Although a Python 3 port does exist, for compability reasons we use the original Python 2 library.
+Although a Python 3 port does exist, for compatibility reasons we use the original Python 2 library.
 Library-savvy readers might point out that a more modern library like pyglet or PySDL2 might be more... modern, but we really only require few features, so good old PyGame is sufficient for our basic examples.